instructor-ai/instructor/docs/examples/autodataframe.md

 In this example, we'll demonstrate how to convert a text into dataframes using OpenAI Function Call.
 We will define the necessary data structures using Pydantic and show how to convert the text into dataframes.

 !!! note "Motivation"
-    Often times when we parse data we have an opportunity to extract structured data, what if we could extract an arbitrary number of tables with arbitray schemas?
-By pulling out dataframes we could write tables or csv files and attach them to our retrived data.
+    Often times when we parse data we have an opportunity to extract structured data, what if we could extract an arbitrary number of tables with arbitrary schemas?
+By pulling out dataframes we could write tables or .csv files and attach them to our retrieved data.

 ## Defining the Data Structures